Digital trends in a changing retail industry

 To build and maintain trust, brands should:

-Social proof has long been a powerful method of building brand credibility, but the data shows us that customer reviews are now even more important:
+Social proof has long been a powerful method of building brand credibility, but the data shows us that customer reviews are now even more important.
+Online ratings and reviews saw a huge increase during core pandemic months, with:

-Year on year, the Australian eCommerce industry saw a 31% increase in online shopping and a 68% increase in conversion rates.
-And the change is likely to be permanent, as many who were forced into shopping online as a result of the pandemic (possibly for the first time) have realised how convenient and simple it really is.
+In 2020, the Australian eCommerce industry saw a 57% YoY increase in online shopping, with Australians spending $50.46 billion online.
+Many who were forced into shopping online as a result of the pandemic (possibly for the first time) have now realised how convenient and simple it really is.
+And as consumer confidence in eCommerce grows, we’re witnessing a permanent shift in buyer behaviour.

 Retailers who invested in their digital infrastructure before COVID-19 hit have been able to better navigate the challenges that the global pandemic has posed.
 Sadly, many of those who didn’t have this capability or lacked the means to rapidly transition online have been left behind.

-On the other hand, Shopify’s impressive growth is evidence of brands that have been forced to invest in digital commerce, with new online stores created on the platform increasing by 71% YoY.
+On the other hand, Shopify’s impressive growth is evidence of brands that have been forced to invest in digital commerce, with Shopify reporting US$2.93 million total revenue for 2020, an 86% increase over 2019.
 The relatively inexpensive transition to digital is keeping so many small businesses alive and optimistic about the future.

 Retailers are in a position to capitalise on the huge growth in online shopping, but it’s important to be responsive to the changing needs of consumers.
-As a result of government-imposed restrictions, consumers want to engage with brands in different ways, including:
+As a result of restrictions and work-from-home orders, consumers want to engage with brands in different ways, including:

 Nobody likes sitting on hold.
 The shift from call centres to software-based customer service has been building for some time.
 Consumers want to use SMS, Messenger and chatbots to get in touch with your business when it suits them best.